Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 At level 1, your blade seems to act with a mind of its own, tugging you toward weaknesses in your opponents’ technique.
 You learn to use **counterattacks,** special combat techniques that grant you the ability to react to unusual circumstances with elaborate tactical attacks.

-These are attacks of opportunity with unique triggers and effects: they are made as a special attack but resolved as if you had struck with a basic attack (often using a unique mode).
+These are attacks of opportunity with unique triggers and effects: they are made as a special attack but resolved as if you had struck with a basic attack.
 Counterattacks use your weapon(s): they are melee if your weapon is melee and ranged if your weapon is ranged.
 Counterattacks do not cost essence.
+You cannot use counterattacks for ordinary attack of opportunities: they can only be used when their trigger is met.

 You learn 3 counterattacks at level 1, selected from the counterattacks section at the end of this class description.
 You learn an additional counterattack at level 4, 8, 12, 16, and 19.